orblivion/ntfy/.sandstorm/README_DETAILS.md

 ## Ntfy API

 * Make sure ntfy's Admin API doesn't somehow get activated for us
+    * It requires a user to be set to Admin.
+It's just for altering other users.
 * What is a ntfy "account signup" and "account subscription"?
+I thought subscription and settings were all client-side and that the web client was a simple client.
+    * Actually there's an undocumented API for syncing subscriptions between *web apps*.
+    * ENABLE_ACCOUNT_SIGNUP=false will prevent it from taking effect.
+    * We could use this later to make the web app data persist.
 * Does the ntfy CLI use json or headers?
 (Recommend it or warn against using it)

 ## Other